patriciogonzalezvivo/ofxComposer/README.md

 On MaskMode you can:

 - Add new masking points pressing over the line.
-- Del masking points pressing 'd' key
+- Del masking points pressing 'x' key
-- Clear the masking path pressing 'c'
+- Clear the masking path pressing 'r'

 The last button it´s a 'v' for making the patch visible or non-visible outside EditMode.

-Pressing 'F3' key it´ll switch between EditMode and non-EditMode.
+Pressing 'F1' will show a help screen.
+Wile pressing 'F2' key will switch between EditMode and non-EditMode.
 So the patches that have the little 'v' on will be visible outside EditMode.

 Also you will notice that each patch have some dots at the sides  that are for connecting between them (left input´s / right output).
 For the moment the only patch that are able to receive texture information are the shaders ones.